jecolon/ziglyph/README.md

 # ziglyph
 ## ⚠️ Attention!
 Ziglyph has moved to Codeberg!
 Visit the repo at: https://codeberg.org/dude_the_builder/ziglyph and update your dependencies!
-This GitHub repo will be deleted on September 30, 2023 11:59 PM (AST-4).
+The source code on this GitHub repo will be removed on September 30, 2023 11:59 PM (AST-4), leaving only instructions on how to find the project on Codeberg.org and integrate it into your project.

 Unicode text processing for the Zig Programming Language.